-Covenant College strives to be a vibrant Christ-Centred community where parents and teachers serve in partnership to nurture in each child a passion for learning and an uncompromising desire to live according to God’s word.
+Covenant College strives to be a vibrant Christ-Centred community where parents and staff serve in partnership to nurture in each child a passion for learning and an uncompromising desire to live according to God’s Word.

 This vision statement is encapsulated by the College’s motto:

 At Covenant College, we believe the Bible is clear in its directive to parents about raising children – it is the parents' responsibility to educate their children, instructing them according to God’s Word.

 Our College has been established by parents with these convictions and everything we do today is guided by this mandate.
 We want to honour Christ in all we do and our desire to achieve excellence in education is driven by this.

 Our vision for education at the College is based on the belief that we are in PARTNERSHIP with parents.
 Parents are connected at every level:

 The environment we cultivate at Covenant College is our defining characteristic – our Christian ethos.
 All our staff support this Christian ethos.
 The vast majority of families are Christian, our curriculum is grounded in Biblical truth, devotions are daily and we seek to honour the Lord in all we do.
 We value relationships.
 We believe that this ethos is necessary in order to nurture a passion for learning in each of our students – learning within the context of acceptance and sense of belonging is vital.

 Our community is enriched by diversity.
 We come from a variety of cultural backgrounds and church denominations.
 Families get to know each other, relationships develop, life-long friendships are formed.

 The Biblical Basis and Educational Mandate of the Association is anchored in the Reformational and Evangelical understanding of Scripture, which honours the Bible as the fully reliable Word of truth.
 From this foundation flow the Association’s vision, character and purpose.
 The Association, and its school/s, strives to ensure that all policies, documents, curriculums, procedures and practices find their bedrock there.